BIGJRA/BIGJRA.github.io/reborn.md

 Grab a Tauros mount and head east from 3N in search for 4N.
 Once you find it, grab the hidden *Dire Hit* and *Big Mushroom*.
 To the left, you'll find a web we can destroy next to a Honey Tree, but there's no point to using a Honey on this one actually.
 Head back to the right and go up, then dismount.
 Past the tall grass, you'll find some soil to plant berries in if you'd like as well as the *Pikanium-Z* and a *Green Shard*.
 Enter the building here.

-A Pikachu on the ground floor is actually a move tutor.
+A Pikachu on the ground floor is actually a tutor.

 Nyu's Pikachu Move Tutor